hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 On the one hand there is a set of models on which it is possible to capitalize and keep an archive for analysis, and on the other hand the performance of the simulation is constantly improving.

-From my point of view, there is only one language that offers confidence in reusability and compatibility, and that is C, 89, ANSI standard.
+From my point of view, there is only one language that offers confidence in reusability and compatibility, and that is `C`, ANSI standard.

 No matter what architecture is used, no matter what kind of embedded system, no matter how old it is, there is always a way to compile and run C89.
-So the question is, why not develop everything in C89 since it's so good?
+So the question is, why not develop everything in `C89` since it's so good?
-This is a good question, unfortunately the C89 suffers from shortcomings when it comes to quickly implementing a complex architecture...
+This is a good question, unfortunately the `C89` suffers from shortcomings when it comes to quickly implementing a complex architecture...
-Specifically C89 does not offer the possibility to easily implement object-oriented or functional paradigms, and these are the paradigms that designers use, and they are right to do so.
+Specifically `C89` does not offer the possibility to easily implement object-oriented or functional paradigms, and these are the paradigms that designers use, and they are right to do so.
 I'm the first one to criticize the object-oriented, I think this paradigm is too far from reality, but I must admit that when I design a solution, I rely on it a lot, and it simplifies my job.

-C++ is just one of those languages that implement the object-oriented paradigm, that's the main difference with C, and that's where there is a huge divergence with C.
+C++ is just one of those languages that implement the object-oriented paradigm, that's the main difference with C, and that's where there is a huge divergence with `C`.
 Beyond the technical question of integration, how to integrate elements designed in one language with its paradigms in another language, with its own paradigms.

 ***

 # Discussions

-When I took up the ROSACE case study for my thesis, a lot of implementation work had already been done on it, including in C.
+When I took up the ROSACE case study for my thesis, a lot of implementation work had already been done on it, including in `C`.
-I wanted to quickly reuse these C elements, but in a much more modern solution.
+I wanted to quickly reuse these `C` elements, but in a much more modern solution.
-I hesitated between C++ and python, and in the end, it was C++ which answered best to the other needs of my thesis.
+I hesitated between `C++` and `python`, and in the end, it was `C++` which answered best to the other needs of my thesis.

 ## Integrating C in C++

-Integrating C code into C++ is technically incredibly simple, one just have to use:
+Integrating `C` code into `C++` is technically incredibly simple, one just have to use:
 ```C
 extern "C"
 ```

-Thus, for a function declaration in a C header as following:
+Thus, for a function declaration in a `C` header as following:
 ```C
 int old_func(int x);
 ```

-This function can be used in C++ code as in C code:
+This function can be used in `C++` code as in `C` code:
 ```C++
 const auto X = old_func(42);
 ```